18F/charlie/README.md

 Do you like pugs?
 Do you want pictures of pugs?
 Charlie can help!
-Just say `@Charlie pug me` to get a picture of a cute pug, or `@Charlie pug bomb [count]` to get get a bunch of pug pictures!
+Just say `@Charlie pug me` to get a picture of a cute pug, or `@Charlie pug bomb [count]` to get a bunch of pug pictures!
 (You can leave the count out; Charlie will send 3 pictures if you don't ask for a specific number.)

 ##### Q-Expander bot